CekanLucas/Notes/Markdown/notebook/mynewbook/pages/math/discrete.md

 : always false

 **contingency**
-: neither that is neither a tautology nor a contradiction
+: - neither that is neither a tautology nor a contradiction
+  - sometimes true sometimes false it depends

+##### Satisfiability
+**satisfiable**
+: if compound propositions is true for a assignment of truth values
+> it't either a tautology or contingency

+**unsatisfiable**
+: compound propositions can't be true no matter the truth values
+> its a contradiction
 ```

 $p \lor \neg p$ is always true hence *tautology* and $p \wedge \neg p$ is always false hence *contradiction*